Our History and What We Do

 Mental Health Services

-We currently own and operate 3, comprehensive supportive housing facilities that provide mental health services and psychiatric evaluations, alongside therapeutic, preventive, and wellness on-site services.
+We currently own and operate four comprehensive supportive housing facilities that provide mental health services and psychiatric evaluations, alongside therapeutic, preventive, and on-site wellness services.

 Youth and Education

-At CCM we understand that prevention is just as important as treatment, which is why both our youth programs and preventive programs empower youth, adolescents and young adults to make smart life-choices in order to lead healthier, productive lives.
-With over 8 after-school youth programs, 2 of which are centered around mental health, CCM works diligently to positively impact the lives of at-risk youth and adolescents devastated by family members' declining mental health and/or substance and alcohol abuse issues.
+At CCM, we understand that prevention is just as important as treatment, which is why both our youth programs and preventive programs empower youth, adolescents and young adults to make smart life-choices to lead healthier and productive lives.
+With over eight after-school programs, two of which are centered around mental health clinics, CCM works diligently to positively impact the lives of at-risk youth and adolescents devastated by family members' declining mental health and/or substance and alcohol abuse issues.